Drabble/maplibre-rs/docs/src/development-guide/how-to-run.md

 from the Microsoft website.
 After the download, while installing the Build tools, make sure that you select the *c++ build tools*.

-In order to install sqlite3.lib you can either do it manually or use [chocolatey](https://chocolatey.org/install) package manager.

-Install sqlite3 you need to build the sqlite3.lib manually with the following [steps](https://gist.github.com/zeljic/d8b542788b225b1bcb5fce169ee28c55).
+To install sqlite3 you need to build the sqlite3.lib manually with the following [steps](https://gist.github.com/zeljic/d8b542788b225b1bcb5fce169ee28c55).
 This will generate a .lib file that you will have to add to your $PATH.